-If an applicant is not satisfied with an administrative decision refusing to grant an environmental permit, they may protest against the agency or bring an administrative litigation to court.
+If applicants are not satisfied with an administrative decision refusing to grant an environmental permit, they may protest against the agency or bring an administrative litigation to court.
 The aforementioned protest will be reviewed by the administrative government agency itself or its supervising agency.
 Some statutes require such protests as a pre-condition to pursuing administrative litigation.